bubonic/TGC.bundle/TGC.bundle/README.md

 # BROKEN

-This PLEX agent is now broken and requires an entire rewrite.
-Anyone willing to take this on should probably look towards Selenium WebDriver to fix it.
-It's possible I may find time to get this up and running in the future, but as it stands it is now a broken agent. :*(
+This PLEX agent is now broken and requires a rewrite.
+We are working on a solution, so hang tight for a new release in the coming months.

 # Requirements